Big eyes, big head, big feelings: The basics of chibi style.

 “Find exaggerations for characters,” says Larson.
 “If someone has a bow in their hair, make it the same size as their head.
 If you give them a sword, make it a really big sword.
 Everything needs to be oversized except for the body.”
 A chibi body is generally the same size or half the size of a character’s head.
 Most comic book characters are about six heads tall, but chibi figures are usually two or, at the very most, three heads tall.

-Proportions and colours are just the beginning though.
-When drawing chibi characters, you also need to practice giving them exaggerated facial expressions and poses and amplified emotions, actions and personality traits to go with their exaggerated physical features.
+Proportions and colors are just the beginning though.
+When drawing chibi characters, you also need to practice giving them exaggerated facial expressions and poses and amplified emotions, actions, and personality traits to go with their exaggerated physical features.
 “Always try to find the personality of the character you’re drawing,” says Larson.
 Chibi style, after all, isn’t just about having big eyes.
 It’s also about having big feelings.